ibm-cloud-docs/openshift/openshift_storage_ocs_manage.md

 [Access your {{site.data.keyword.openshiftshort}} cluster](/docs/openshift?topic=openshift-access_cluster).

-1. Expand the worker pool of the cluster that is used for OCS by [adding SDS worker nodes](/docs/openshift?topic=openshift-add_workers).
+1. Expand the worker pool of the cluster by [adding SDS worker nodes](/docs/openshift?topic=openshift-add_workers).
 Ensure that your worker nodes meet the [requirements for ODF](/docs/openshift?topic=openshift-ocs-storage-prep#ocs-classic-plan).
 2. [Find the `by-id` of the local disks](/docs/openshift?topic=openshift-ocs-storage-prep#ocs-classic-get-devices) on your new worker nodes.
 3. Add the `by-id` of the local disks to your `OcsCluster` custom resource definition.
   ```sh